alishazal/qalb/README.md

 # Prerequisites
-It is very important to match the versions of the prerequisites mentioned below.
+It is important to match the versions of the prerequisites mentioned below in order to avoid errors.
 These prereqs assume you have a GPU.
 If you don't, ignore tensorflow-gpu (and instead install tensorflow), cudatoolkit 8.0, and cudnn 6.0.21.

 - Python 3.6 and its following libraries:
     - [camel-tools](https://camel-tools.readthedocs.io/en/latest/getting_started.html)